+Would this be a proper Caraway cookware review if I didn’t mention one of the painpoints?
 I will acknowledge the price of these is highest amongst the non-heritage brands.
 Six-piece sets can be purchased from competitors for 1/5 of the price of these two pots and pans.
 At essentially $100 per cookware piece, the price is considerably more expensive than other items on the market.
 I did not find it price prohibitive, but I did pause momentarily because this was a newly launched brand with few reviews.
 However, compared to heritage brands the prices are fair.

 WHY CARAWAY COOKWARE RATHER THAN A HERITAGE BRAND?